-The specific purposes for which the funds are to be applied are as follows:

-General Annual Grant: Income received from the ESFA to cover the normal running costs of the Academy.
+The specific purposes for which the funds are to be applied are as follows: General Annual Grant: Income received from the ESFA to cover the normal running costs of the Academy.

-Under the funding agreement with the Secretary of State, the academy was not subject to a limit on the amount of GAG that it could carry forward at 31 August 2021.
+Under the funding agreement with the Secretary of State, the academy was not subject to a limit on the amount of GAG that it could carry forward at 31 August 2022.

-Pupil Premium, PE & Sports grant and Start up grants: Income received from the ESFA as described.
+Start up grants, pupil premium, PE & sports premium and recovery premium: Income received from the ESFA as described.